fukurosan/kiwicomponents/docs/menus.md

 ## kiwi-menu-item

-The kiwi menu can technically contain virtually any content.
-This being said a \<kiwi-menu-item> element can be used to cover most basic menu needs.
+The \<kiwi-menu> element can technically contain any content, but a \<kiwi-menu-item> element is provided to cover most basic needs.
 This element is configured using attributes, and will automatically create a sub menu if a child is appended.
 This can be another \<kiwi-menu-item>, or any other element.

 ### Example